Chengwei Dong

 me_shibuya.jpg

-I am a PhD student at Theoretical Chemistry Institute at University of Wisconsin-Madison, where I study molecular dynamics and machine learning.
-My PhD advisor is Prof. Xuhui Huang.
-Prior to that, I completed my BS in Chemistry at Peking University, where I worked on molecular docking methods in Prof. Yi Qin Gao’s group.
+I am a Ph.D. student in the Theoretical Chemistry Institute at University of Wisconsin–Madison, where I conduct research at the interface of molecular dynamics and machine learning under the supervision of Prof. Xuhui Huang.
+Prior to my doctoral studies, I received a B.S. in Chemistry from Peking University, where I worked on molecular docking methods in the group of Prof. Yi Qin Gao.

 selected publications